NCALM-UH/pdal-als-tpu/example.md

 ![area-of-interest](img/area-of-interest.png)

 Before we get going, a word of caution about this example.
-It uses data from a triple channel ALS sensor, the Optech Titan.
+It uses data from a triple channel (i.e., three lasers) ALS sensor, the Optech Titan.
 This makes some of the processing steps more complex than a traditional single channel ALS sensor.

 ### **1. Prerequisites**